SpectraLDS: Provable Distillation for Linear Dynamical Systems: Appendix

 \subsection{Experimental Results on the Condition Number of $M$, the Spectral Coefficients Matrix}

-In Figure \ref{fig:cond}, we present experimental results on the condition number of $M$ as defined in Section \ref{sec:alg_result}.
+In Figure \ref{fig:changing_h}, we present experimental results on the condition number of $M$ as defined in Section \ref{sec:alg_result}.
 Recall that $M\!\in\!\mathbb{R}^{h\times k}$ is the spectral coefficients matrix produced by Algorithm~\ref{alg:spectralds}; its $i$-th row $m_i^{\!\top}$ stores the coefficients that express the LDS impulse response $\mu_L(\alpha_i)$ (with geometric decay factor $\alpha_i$) in the spectral basis $\Phi_{1:k}$.
-Starting at $h = k$ with $k = 48$, we repeatedly add additional independent vectors $\alpha_i$ and measure the maximum singular value of the constructed $M^{-1}$.
-The blue central line shows the mean maximum singular value across 10 experiments for a given value of $h$, with the shaded region showing the maximum and minimum of the largest singular values across experiments. $\alpha$ were drawn independently from the distribution in Figure \ref{fig:alpha_distribution}, which is near uniform but oversamples values in the range $[-1, -0.9]\cup[0.9, 1]$ and greatly oversamples in the range $[-1, -0.99]\cup[0.99, 1]$.
-To justify our statement in section $5.2$ that $\lambda_{max} \cdot h$ can be considered $O(1)$ in a practical domain, we additionally plot $\lambda_{max} \cdot h$ under the same experimental setup in Figure \ref{fig:lambda_h}.
+Starting at $h = k$ with $k = 24$, we repeatedly add additional independent vectors $\alpha_i$ and measure the maximum singular value of the constructed $M^{-1}$.
+The blue central line shows the mean maximum singular value across 5 experiments for a given value of $h$, with the shaded region showing the maximum and minimum of the largest singular values across experiments.
+We draw $\alpha$ independently from the distribution in Figure \ref{fig:alpha_distribution}.
+To justify our statement in section $5.2$ that $\lambda_{max} \cdot h$ can be considered $O(1)$, we additionally plot $\lambda_{max} \cdot h$ under the same experimental setup in Figure \ref{fig:lambda_h}.